The best camera under $200: cheap cameras with a bit more power

 Some features app-only

-The Polaroid Now+ is a welcome arrival to the Polaroid product line, upgrading the original Now and becoming one of our favorite instant cameras ever made. with creative tools like lens filters and an aperture priority shooting mode, it beats the point-and-shoot Instax cameras hands-down in terms of its creative potential.
+The Polaroid Now+ Generation 2 is a very minor refresh of one of our favorite instant cameras ever made, the Polaroid Now+.
+Offering creative tools like lens filters and an aperture priority shooting mode, it beats the point-and-shoot Instax cameras hands-down in terms of its creative potential.
 Controls are simple and well laid-out, and the quality of prints it produces are absolutely top-notch.
 The app-based functionality is excellent too, allowing you to trigger the camera remotely.

 While the Instax Mini 11 does have it beaten on price, we definitely prefer the full-size square prints that Polaroid delivers.
 And much as we love the Instax line, when you're shooting old-school instant film, there's nothing quite like the tactility of holding a big, boxy Polaroid.